ozkrgonzalez/UnifiedApexValidator/README.md

 5. (Optional) Run **UAV: Compare Apex Classes against Org** to diff your local vs. org versions.
 6. (Optional) Use **UAV: Formatear Apex (Allman)** from the explorer/editor context menu to apply Allman braces to selected `.cls`/`.trigger` files (requires `prettier` + `prettier-plugin-apex` in your workspace).
 7. (Optional) Use **UAV: Where is Used** from the editor context menu to run a report that scans dependencies across Apex Classes, Flows, and LWC, showing where each element is referenced.
+8. (Optional) Use **UAV: Remove System.debug Statements** from the command palette to clean debug output in the active editor or current selections.

 📝 HTML/PDF reports render in the language defined by `UnifiedApexValidator.reportLanguage` (default `auto`).
 The HTML viewer also exposes a globe selector so teammates can switch between Español and English on demand.